Reem Riyashi: Family reaction

 A traditional memorial tent was immediately set up by her family near her home in Gaza City.
 Riyashi's relatives had no explanation for why a mother with children so young would choose to become a suicide bomber.
 At the time of Riyashi's death, her son Obeida was three years old, and her daughter Doha only 18 months old.
 Her brother-in-law, Yusuf Awad said, "I denounce her attack ...
 I support peace.
 We don't accept women doing such things.
 She has two children.
 It is not right."

 Reaction among the Palestinian public

 Criticism of the operation in the Palestinian press was unprecedented.

-Hamas endured widespread criticism from among Palestinians, and even among some supporters, for deploying a young mother as a suicide bomber and for publishing photographs of Riyashi posing with her children and weapons.
+Hamas received widespread criticism from among Palestinians, and even among some supporters, for deploying a young mother as a suicide bomber and for publishing photographs of Riyashi posing with her children and weapons.
 In one photograph, Riyashi's son is clutching what appears to be a mortar shell and is wearing a Hamas headband while another picture shows Riyashi gazing at her children.

 Hani Almasri, a Palestinian journalist at Al-Ayyam, told the Associated Press that Hamas' decision to release the photographs damaged the Palestinian cause and that Hamas would gain little advantage by these actions since in his opinion, there was less support from among the Palestinian people for military operations than had been the case previously.

 Hamas defended its decision to release the photographs stating that the pictures revealed the depth of the despair of Palestinian women and the depth of their desire to defeat the occupation.
 Sheikh Ahmad Yassin said that Riyashi's example would inspire more women to die in the fight against Israel, urging more to volunteer.